Freakshow (film)

 Freakshow is a 2007 American horror film which was made by The Asylum and directed by Drew Bell.
-It is an unofficial remake of the Tod Browning film Freaks.
-According to the film poster and DVD cover art, Freakshow is banned in 43 countries, though there is no mention of which countries banned it.
+It is an unofficial remake of the Tod Browning film Freaks. it follows a gang of thieves works as security guards in a traveling carnival.
+Freakshow was released direct-to-video on January 30, 2007.
+According to the DVD cover art, Freakshow is banned in 43 countries, though no reports show this to be true.
+Critical reception for Freakshow has been mostly negative.

 Plot

 A gang of thieves works as security guards in a traveling carnival.
 They plot to steal the rich owner's fortune.
 Lucy, one of the thieves, attempts to take the fortune by herself by seducing the Boss and marrying him.
 The youngest member of the Freakshow, Kimmie stumbles across a few of the gang members stealing food and she is murdered by the thieves.
 When the murder is discovered, the freaks plot revenge.
 In a variety of gruesome ways, the thieves are murdered by the freaks.

 Lucy attempts to escape punishment by swearing her love for the carnival Boss.
 The freaks "spare" her by giving her a Freakshow "act" which will make her a full member of their troupe.
 They mutilate her, cut out her tongue, sew her mouth shut, strip her flesh, and cut off her limbs before finally displaying her in the Freakshow Gallery as the "Worm Girl".